 Assessors are expected to maintain auditing skills.

 Assessors are required to attend an IECEx assessor training at least once every two years.
-Those who do not meet these requirements may be removed from the assessor panel by the ExMC Secretary on recommendation of ExMC WG4.
+Those who do not meet these requirements may be removed from the assessor panel by the IECEx Executive Secretary on recommendation of ExAG.

 Acceptance of assigned tasks

 Assessors are expected to accept assessment tasks assigned to them, noting that there may be periods during which assessors may be unavailable.
 In such instances assessors shall inform the Secretariat of their unavailability and the period of time for which they are unavailable.

 As noted in the application form, the availability of assessors is critical to the bodies being assessed and to the credibility of the IECEx System and its Schemes.
-If assessors are consistently unable to be available for assessments, or are not able to respond to issues related to assessments so they can be carried out and concluded in a timely manner, then their position in the assessor panel will be reviewed.
+If assessors are consistently unable to be available for assessments, or are not able to respond to issues related to assessments so they can be carried out and concluded in a timely manner, then their position as an IECEx assessor will be reviewed.

 The re-appointment of assessors

-A periodic review of assessors (at approximately 5-year intervals) will be carried out by ExMC WG4.
-At this time assessors may be required to submit a new IECEx Assessor Questionnaire form (ExMC/43/Q), (latest version).
+A periodic review of assessors (at approximately 5-year intervals) will be carried out by ExAG.
+At this time assessors may be required to submit a new IECEx Assessor Questionnaire form ExMC/43/Q (latest version).

-If an assessor fails to submit a new IECEx Assessor Questionnaire when requested during the review, the ExMC Secretary may remove the assessor from the panel of appointed IECEx assessors.
+If an assessor fails to submit a new IECEx Assessor Questionnaire when requested during the review, the IECEx Executive Secretary may remove the assessor from the panel of appointed IECEx assessors.

 Feedback on assessments and assessors

-At the end of an assessment, when all issues have been resolved and the report finalised, the IECEx Secretary will issue a form (IECEx OD 206) to the body that has been assessed seeking their feedback on the assessment process and the performance of the assessors.
+At the end of an assessment, when all issues have been resolved and the report finalised, the IECEx Executive Secretary will issue a form (IECEx OD 206) to the body that has been assessed seeking their feedback on the assessment process and the performance of the assessors.

-In addition to the above complaints regarding the conduct of an assessor may separately be raised with the ExMC Secretary.
+In addition to the above, complaints regarding the conduct of an assessor may separately be raised with the IECEx Executive Secretary.
 These complaints shall be in writing.

-The Secretary shall notify the Convenor of ExMCWG4 and in consultation with the IECEx Chairman and Officers shall determine the course of action in relation to complaints about assessors.
-One option available is the removal of the assessor from the assessor panel.
-In such cases, the Convenor of ExMC WG4 shall report at the next ExMC meeting.
-The Secretary may need to adjust the above process if the Convenor of ExMCWG4 is the subject of the complaint.
+Where there is a complaint, the Secretary shall notify the Convenor of ExAG and in consultation with the IECEx Chairman and Officers shall determine the course of action in relation to complaints about assessors.
+One option available is the removal of the assessor as an appointed assessor.
+In such cases, the Convenor of ExAG shall report at the next ExMC meeting.
+The Secretary may need to adjust the above process if the Convenor of ExAG is the subject of the complaint.

 The Secretary shall maintain a record of complaints and the action taken.

-Feedback on the assessment process will be used by ExMC WG4 as a means to identify potential improvements to the assessment process.
+Feedback on the assessment process will be used by ExAG as a means to identify potential improvements to the assessment process.

 Competencies and skills for assessors